 There’s an appendage of El Monte which is all but indistinguishable to the casual observer from surrounding Rosemead which contains a couple of institutions which, though not technically in Rosemead, I will mention here.
 One is Signarama, which I mention because it occupies an interesting building constructed in 1958 that I assume was once a coffee shop.
 It’s also worth noting that the signs of both of its next-door neighbors include broken neon and missing letters.
 Someone from Signarama might want to do a bit of outreach.
 There’s also the sprawling campus of the Gill Corporation, most of the buildings of which were constructed in 1959 and ’60.
 I’m not sufficiently curious about Gill to figure out what it is they do, but whatever it is, they include on their fenced-off, manicured lawn a very impressive sign in the form of a massive, rotating globe proudly festooned with the Gill name.

-Other buildings which caught my eye include Great Wall Supermarket, located inside a faux Craftsman built in 1966.
+Other buildings that caught my eye include Great Wall Supermarket, located inside a faux Craftsman built in 1966.
 The more typically-mid ’60s Rosemead City Hall (built in 1967) and the adjacent library includes on its grounds a rose garden, a memorial to 9/11 titled “Reflect,” and a Vietnam War memorial.
 There’s also a somewhat striking Bank of America, built in 1971 and an equally Pacific Western Bank from 1984 which is adorned with fake owls presumably strategically placed to convince pigeons to excrete elsewhere.
 There were more fake birds at the Los Angeles County Fire Dept. Station 42 — this time vultures — which along with red lights and a tombstone suggested that someone forgot to take down the Halloween decorations or is really into preparedness.
-Behind the fire station’s fake tombstone (are fire station’s ever buried, really?) are the real graves of settlers interred in Savannah Memorial Park since, it is believed, the 1840s.
+Behind the fire station’s fake tombstone (are fire station’s ever buried, really?) are the real graves of settlers interred in Savannah Memorial Park since it is believed, the 1840s.
 One piece of architecture which probably inspires no one but me is Stor Mor Self Storage & Parking Facility, a boldly banal storage facility built in 1978 which incorporates elements of New Formalism into its Smog Check Revival style.

 As with the preceding suburbs, most of Rosemead’s commuters resort to using automobiles to get around.
 The website Walkscore awards Rosemead a walk score of 61 out of one hundred, 8 points lower than the walk score of San Gabriel and Alhambra.
 The same site gives Rosemead a transit score of 40 out of 100, which incidentally is as pathetic as the president’s approval rating.
 Metro’s Silver Line and Metrolink‘s San Bernardino Line both pass through the middle of the suburb without stopping.
 I did see several Metro buses, however, and the bus stops were generally more substantial than most of those in other parts of the route so far.
-I also spied a Gary Express shuttle, a wonderfully-named private shuttle service which transports San Gabriel Valley gamblers to and from a dozen or so casinos.
+I also spied a Gary Express shuttle, a wonderfully-named private shuttle service that transports San Gabriel Valley gamblers to and from a dozen or so casinos.

 There are seemingly opportunities for improvement of commuter and recreational bicycle infrastructure too.
 Rosemead is trisected by the Alhambra Wash and Rubio Wash.
 Much of its eastern border with El Monte is formed by Eaton Wash.
 Of the three, I was struck by how easy it would be to line the latter one with bicycle trails.
-Eaton Wash is lined along both banks maintenance roads and the only obstacles inhibiting would-be cyclists and pedestrians are the fences, litter, and laws against trespassing.
+Eaton Wash is lined along both banks’ maintenance roads and the only obstacles inhibiting would-be cyclists and pedestrians are the fences, litter, and laws against trespassing.
 I guess there were efforts to develop an Eaton Wash Corridor Trail which emerged around 2010 but they don’t appear to have gone anywhere from what I could tell.
 Still, it’s tempting to imagine a leisurely ride from Eaton Canyon Falls above Altadena to the confluence of the wash with the Rio Hondo, in El Monte, where it would link with the Rio Hondo Bike Path.
 As it is, there’s currently only one designated bicycle lane in the strangely underdeveloped suburb, tucked away in the town’s northeast on a quiet residential street where it’s not really needed.

 In a way, El Monte is the center of the San Gabriel Valley.
-I’m speaking geographically, generally, although technically the exact geographic center of the SGV is one of Irwindale’s gravel pits, located a few hundred meters outside of El Monte’s northeast corner.
+I’m speaking geographically, generally, although technically the exact geographic center of the San Gabriel Valley is one of Irwindale’s gravel pits, located a few hundred meters outside of El Monte’s northeast corner.
 Come to think of it, that’s probably the sort of fact that the Irwindale Tourist Board, assuming that there is one, shouldn’t ignore.
 Whilst not the geographic center, then, I suppose one could at least make the argument that El Monte is the cultural center of sorts — although that view probably would’ve found more support if the El Monte Legion Stadium, Nashville West, and Gay’s Lion Farm were still in operation.

 El Monte is not without present-day distinctions, to be sure.
-For one, it’s the tenth most-populous city in Los Angeles County; in the San Gabriel Valley it’s second in size only to Pasadena — which, although located far from the geographic center, most, I suspect, would probably nominate as the region’s cultural center.
+For one, it’s the tenth most populous city in Los Angeles County; in the San Gabriel Valley it’s second in size only to Pasadena — which, although located far from the geographic center, most, I suspect, would probably nominate as the region’s cultural center.
 El Monte is also the most densely-populated city in the San Gabriel Valley — although strangely, perhaps, anyone who walks across through it along Valley probably notices more parking lots than anything else which give it the sense of being on the edge of something, rather than the center.

 Those parking lots and the general car-centric focus of this suburb helped make it, in the past, my least favorite section of valley to cycle through— and having now walked it I can safely say almost no expense has been spent to make it pleasant to walk along either.
 Perhaps the overall feeling of bleakness was increased by the overcast skies, but whatever the case may be, it proved to be a fairly bleak walk.
 In order to enjoy myself, then, I decided not to fight the bleakness but rather to embrace it.

 El Monte is also the poorest city in the San Gabriel Valley, with roughly one in four residents living under the poverty line.
 There are a lot of motels along Valley and more bail bonds places than you can shake a stick at.
-There was a (and I’m not easily socked) a shocking amount of litter and filth along the sidewalk — including a large amount of excrement of apparent human origin.
+There was a (and I’m not easily shocked) a shocking amount of litter and filth along the sidewalk — including a large amount of excrement of apparently human origin.
 At one point we spied a dead animal, its carcass crawling with flies.
 I couldn’t identify its species, rotted as it was and apparently passed over numerous times by an apparently disinterested groundskeeper.
 Perhaps I might’ve not noticed all of the massive turds, maggot-eaten corpses, and styrofoam containers lined with half-eaten beans and bones had I not been accompanied as I was by a dog who insists on stopping to smell everything –especially if it’s disgusting — but there was undeniably a larger amount of garbage sullying the sidewalk and verge than in any previous neighborhood.

 Dooley and I walked through three revealingly named, pedestrian-unfriendly neighborhoods: Northwest Industrial, the Auto District, and 5 Points (named after an intersection of five roads).
 El Monte does have a walkable and an attractive, mid-20th-century, but there’s a feeling right now that its best days are behind it… or perhaps ahead of it.
 Downtown, what there is of it, is centered along a street running parallel to Valley Boulevard known as Valley Mall.
 Physically, Downtown El Monte is not without charm and reminds me a little bit of Downtown Pomona.
 After all, both downtowns have Metrolink stations, are small and walkable, and have a mid-20th century aesthetic.
 Pomona, though, has live music venues like the Glass House and the Fox Theater, breweries, pubs, art galleries, cafes, and a moderately diverse restaurant scene.
 Downtown El Monte, on the other hand, has almost exclusively (and not regionally diverse) Mexican restaurants, T-Mobile and Sprint shops, a whole lot of free parking, and not much else.
 A Los Angeles Times journalist described it as “a humble promenade of discount and check-cashing stores, Mexican restaurants, hair salons and an El Pollo Loco.”